decentraland/old-documentation/_posts/development-guide/2022-03-15-create-libraries.md

    This will create all of the default files and dependencies for a Decentraland library.

 2. Set a unique `name` in `package.json`.
 This is the name that will be used when publishing to NPM, make sure there isn't some other existing project using that name on npm.
+Also fill in the description and any tags to help others find your library.

 3. Create a new _public_ GitHub repository for your project.

    The project is configured to use github actions to publish a new version of the package on every push to `main`.

+   In the `package.json` file, make sure that in `repository` you point the `url` field to your repo's URL.
+That way it's easy to find for users navigating [npmjs.com](https://www.npmjs.com).

 4. Get an NPM token: